-How to Stir Fry in Your Own Kitchen
+How to Stir Fry in Your Kitchen

-What I learned about the ancient technique of Stir-Fry is you have to be prepared before you start.
-Often I talk about prepping ingredients before you start cooking, but this is a must when doing stir-fry.
+What I learned bout the ancient technique of Stir-Fry is you have to be prepared before you start.
+So often, I write about prepping ingredients before you start cooking, but this is a must when doing stir-fry.

-Stir-frying will also give you some practice with your cutting skills since each ingredient will be bite size (Have you ever seen a knife in a Chinese restaurant?) and have different cuts.
+Stir-frying will also give you some practice with your cutting skills since each ingredient will be bite size (Have you ever seen a knife in a Chinese restaurant?) and have different types of cuts.

 Once prepped, I like to put the ingredients in individual bowls separated by cooking times.
-The technique is to quickly fry the ingredients in a large pan over high heat while constantly stirring to preserve flavor, color and texture of the food and keep the vegetables crisp.
+The technique is to quickly fry the ingredients in a large pan over high heat while constantly stirring to preserve the flavor, color, and texture of the food and keep the vegetables crisp.
 Easy enough.

 Typically one uses a wok; a large deep bowl made of thin metal with gentle curved sides.
 The heat concentrates at the bottom of the pan and the curved sides allow you to push the ingredients to cooler areas.

 Because you’ll be cooking at very high heat, you want to use a high smoking point oil like peanut, safflower, corn, or canola.
 Some of the specialty ingredients that you should be able to find at your local supermarket are soy sauce, hoisin sauce, and chili sauce.
-Short or medium grained rice is best for accompanying your stir-fry.
+Short or medium-grained rice is best for accompanying your stir-fry.

 The marinade can be made with a variety of liquids depending on the flavor you are trying to obtain.
-Typical marinade ingredients include chicken stock or beef stock, soy sauce, hoisin sauce, chili sauce, corn starch, brown sugar, rice wine or dry sherry.
+Typical marinade ingredients include chicken stock or beef stock, soy sauce, hoisin sauce, chili sauce, corn starch, brown sugar, rice wine, or dry sherry.
 Marinate for a least one hour, longer is better.

-Next prepare your vegetables by cutting them into small pieces and separating according to their cooking times.
-Slower cooking vegetables like asparagus and green beans will be added before faster cooking vegetables like pea pods and tomatoes.
+Next prepare your vegetables by cutting them into small pieces and separating them according to their cooking times.
+Slower-cooking vegetables like asparagus and green beans will be added before faster-cooking vegetables like pea pods and tomatoes.
 Now you’re ready to stir-fry.